UA-Libraries-Research-Data-Services/UALIB_Workshops/README.md

 **Notes**

-> Oct 21, 2024 - This repository has recently been transferred to the University of Alabama Libraries Research Data Services GitHub organization.
+> Oct 21, 2024 - This repository has recently been transferred from The University of Alabama Libraries Web Services GitHub to The University of Alabama Libraries Research Data Services GitHub organization.
 > If you notice any incorrect hyperlinks within the content, please let us know.